raj19-dev/dfir-log-analyser/README.md

 Triggered when **10+ ICMP packets** are detected from a single source.
 Consistent with ping flood / DDoS amplification attacks.

 ### Traffic Redirect
-Uses **DNS correlation** — the tool tracks DNS query/response pairs using query IDs, builds a domain→IP map, then checks whether subsequent TCP connections go to the expected resolved IP.
+Uses **DNS correlation** which is the tool that tracks DNS query/response pairs using query IDs, builds a domain→IP map, then checks whether subsequent TCP connections go to the expected resolved IP.
 A mismatch indicates a possible redirect, spoofing, or malware-induced domain hijack.

 ---